kumahq/kuma-website/app/_src/introduction/concepts.md

 ### Outbound

-An outbound is the part
+An outbound is the part of the data plane proxy which sends traffic for a specific service.
+Outbounds group multiple remote inbounds as endpoints.

 ## Resource